Segment of Commission Meeting with Mr. Henry

 The public will have the ability to view by livestream, or by Zoom, and submit written public comments to be read into the record during the virtual Commission Meeting.
 To provide written comments, e-mail Town Clerk Trish Shinkle at firstname.lastname@example.org, send regular mail to 501 Bay Isles Road, Longboat Key, FL, 34228, or submit the online form.
 Instructions for viewing the meeting can also be found on our website. www.longboatkey.org

-Town Park/Amenity Closures:
+Public Park/Amenity Closures:

-Public Amenities that remain open:
+Public Amenities that are open:

 Private Property Amenities (gyms, fitness centers, spas, and pools):